XenonBaruku/Killer-Instinct-Research/README.md

 # Killer-Instinct-Research
-Research about reverse engineering for model & texture formats from game Killer Instinct (2013).
+Tools & templates for researching and reverse engineering model & texture formats from game Killer Instinct (2013).

+Currently work in progress.
+Not sure everything is correct.